 Giulio Goggi, Federico Perelda, Damiano Sacco, and Ines Testoni

-In cooperation with FISSPA University of Padua and the Istituto Italiano di Cultura di Berlino and the Italienzentrum of the Freie Universität Berlin
+In cooperation with FISSPA University of Padua, the Istituto Italiano di Cultura di Berlino and the Italienzentrum of the Freie Universität Berlin

 The audience is presumed to consent to a possible recording on the part of the ICI Berlin.